quicwg/multipath/draft-ietf-quic-multipath.md

 of non-probing packets  and the acknowledgements for the packets sent over each path.
-Hosts SHOULD stop sending traffic on paths if (a) no non-probing packet was received in the last 3 path RTTsor (b) no non-probing packet sent over this path was acknowledged during the last 3 path
+Hosts SHOULD stop sending traffic on paths if (a) no non-probing packet was received in the last 3 path RTTs or (b) no non-probing packet sent over this path was acknowledged during the last 3 path
 RTT, but MAY ignore that rule if it would disqualify all available paths.
 To avoid idle timeout of a path, endpoints can